lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 He doesn't use restaurant websites that often.
 He usually orders over apps such as UberEats and GrubHub.

 **Interviewee 4:**

+Tell us a bit about your participant:

+My participant is a Cornell Student in their sophomore yaer, majoring in Physics and Computer Science.

 1. Please tell me a bit about yourself.
 You may omit any personal or private information.